klauseduard/under-over-models/chapters/03-organizational-models.md

    - Recognize when AI systems are handling complicated subsystems and define appropriate boundaries
    - Implement a structured assessment approach to determine optimal team types for AI integration

    Recent research from Team Topologies suggests Stream-aligned Teams often provide the best framework for generative AI integration due to their direct user interaction, adaptability, and alignment with business goals.
-However, Enabling Teams may be more appropriate when organizations need to overcome initial adoption barriers or build foundational knowledge [[7]](https://teamtopologies.com/news-blogs-newsletters/2025/1/28/how-team-topologies-can-transform-generative-ai-integration).
+However, Enabling Teams may be more appropriate when organizations need to overcome initial adoption barriers or build foundational knowledge (Lingnau de Oliveira, [2024](https://teamtopologies.com/news-blogs-newsletters/2025/1/28/how-team-topologies-can-transform-generative-ai-integration)).
 This team selection should be guided by a systematic assessment of factors including technical complexity, required speed of delivery, and integration with existing workflows.
-These approaches are further supported by AIS studies on generative-AI cognitive load dynamics [[9]](https://aisel.aisnet.org/context/icis2024/article/1190/viewcontent/2697_doc.pdf).
+These approaches are further supported by AIS studies on generative-AI cognitive load dynamics (Wagner et al., [2024](https://aisel.aisnet.org/context/icis2024/article/1190/viewcontent/2697_doc.pdf)).

 These considerations suggest that effective organizational models in AI-augmented environments will likely neither be